mikisvaz/rbbt/tutorial/TSV/index.md

 The Rbbt uses hashes to load TSV files, but has the option to replace them with a Tokyocabinet DB transparently for fast access.

-The TSV in Rbbt--one of the its most important components--strives to make this possible for any type of data, regardless of it size, formatting details, or provenance.
+The TSV in Rbbt--one of its most important components--strives to make this possible for any type of data, regardless of it size, formatting details, or provenance.
 Having successfully achived this, we do not need to use databases and decide on database schemas, just query the data directly: the TSV